SnickerdoodleLabs/Testbed-React/README.md

 # Snickerdoodle Testbed for React App Web Integration Package

-This is a minimal [React](https://react.dev/) application for testing the Snickerdoodle analytics web integration package.
+This is a minimal [React](https://react.dev/) application for demonstrating the Snickerdoodle web-native analytics package.
+It is mean to be an example guide for adding Snickerdoodle analytics to your own React-based [dApp](https://ethereum.org/en/developers/docs/dapps/).

 If you want to run this project locally or make your own modification, see [`DEV.md`](/DEV.md).